vaidehii203/PRODIGY_DS_03/README.md

 # PRODIGY_DS_03
 Build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
 Use a dataset such as the Bank Marketing dataset from the UCI Machine Learning Repository.
+Additionally data visualiztion is using PowerBI done to check model's performance.

 Dataset link:https://archive.ics.uci.edu/dataset/222/bank+marketing